pikepdf/pikepdf/docs/tutorial.rst

 In PDFs, the main data structure is the **dictionary**, a key-value data structure much like a Python ``dict`` or ``attrdict``.
-The major difference is that the keys can only be **names**, and can only be PDF types, including other dictionaries.
+The major difference is that the keys can only be **names**, and the values can only be PDF types, including other dictionaries.

 PDF dictionaries are represented as :class:`pikepdf.Dictionary`, and names are of type :class:`pikepdf.Name`.
-A page is just a dictionary with a few required files and a reference from the document's "page tree". (pikepdf manages the page tree for you.)
+A page is just a dictionary with a certain required keys and a reference from the document's "page tree". (pikepdf manages the page tree for you.)

 .. ipython::